 If you don’t have a project, we’re here to help give you clarity.
 Reach out to Aimee Jewell with the hurdles you’re trying to overcome, and she’ll be happy to talk you through it.
 Contact her at email@example.com or (502) 468-2426.

 We know this feels like just one more thing to do.
 As a nonprofit ourselves, we completely understand that sentiment.
-These past two years have challenged us all.
+These past few years have challenged us all.
 We want our community organizations to have all of the help they can as we move toward the new normal.
-We hope to see you on our 2022 roster.
+Let us know how we can help you.
 Cheers!